virtualio/EarthquakeMap/README.md

 - exposed to build-in libraries in java to represent marks in map.

-- reading json/csv files and parse it.
+- reading/parsing json/csv data files.

-- data mining/fetching from online database of earth quakes.
+- data fetching from online database of earth quakes.

-- introduced to map providers such as google/microsoft.
+- introduced to map providers such as google/microsoft. (free now but I guess the business model of google to charge programmers in the future)

 - introduced to [processing][2] libraries and their practical use.